 More than $3.8 million has been given in assistance payments to about 740 physicians and their families since the PBF was established in 1961 with a $2,500 donation from the late May Owen, MD, a Fort Worth pathologist and past president of TMA.

 PBF remains alive today because of the generosity of TMA members willing to share financially with less fortunate colleagues and families.
-Contributions are tax-deductible, and may be in the form of honoraria or memorials.
+PBF is a 501(c)(3) organization; therefore, your charitable contribution(s) are tax-deductible to the fullest extent permitted by federal law and may be in the form of honoraria or memorials.

 Contributions may be made online HERE or sent to: